wijerasa/MCBL/mcbl-application.rst

 MCBL Membership Duration
 ------------------------
 Membership is offered for 6 months or 1 year period.
-Minimum membership period is 6 months and membership request for short period less than 6 months won't be considered.
+Minimum membership period is 6 months and membership request for shorter period(less than 6 months) won't be considered.

 MCBL Membership Termination
 ----------------------------